Soccer Aid for Unicef 2023 - FAQ

 ITV is More than TV.
 We entertain and connect with millions of people globally, reflecting and shaping culture with brilliant content and creativity.
 Reflecting and shaping the world we live in gives us a great opportunity: to change ITV for the better, and to use our content and reach to inspire positive change in the wider world.

-We have four focus areas: better health, diversity and inclusion, climate action and giving back to our local and international communities.
+We have four focus areas: Better Health, Climate Action, Diversity and Inclusion and Giving Back to our local and international communities.
 Soccer Aid for UNICEF is our main fundraising appeal within Giving Back.

 How does ITV make sure that donations are used appropriately?